A Permanent Solution To Missing Teeth

 - Take medications such as steroids or immune system suppressants

-In some cases, such as with gum disease or severe tooth decay, Dr. Stern may recommend a supplemental procedure to help you become a better candidate for dental implants.
+In some cases, such as with gum disease or severe tooth decay, our dentists may recommend a supplemental procedure to help you become a better candidate for dental implants.

 Dental Implant Process

-The dental implant process begins with the insertion of your implants as recommended by your oral surgeon, collaborating with Dr. Stern.
+The dental implant process begins with the insertion of your implants as recommended by your oral surgeon, collaborating with Dr. Wallace or Dr. Stern.
 After placement, bone tissue fuses around the implant post during a process called osseointegration.

 After the structure heals within a few months, you’ll return to our Willoughby Hills office for the placement of a dental crown or denture appliance.
 You’ll be provided with a temporary restoration while you wait for your permanent custom-made crown to be made.